calebjmatthews/endless-desert/concept.md

   - Cooking allows free-form selection of ingredients, produces Mistake if not valid recipe
   - Furnaces initially can use reeds as fuel, then require charcoal, then lenses (as a solar furnace)
   - Nearby kingdoms:
-    - North: Relatively traveling before sea, where many travelers come from.
+    - North: Relatively safe traveling before sea, where many travelers come from.
 Ruins of an Egypt-inspired kingdom obsessed with the afterlife, many of which disappeared in a single event.
     - East: Salt flats?
 Large, extant China-inspired kingdom with heavy beaurocracy and centers of learning.
     - South: River that ends in the town stretches away, ruins of a Japan-inspired kingdom dedicated to high art, may still exist in mirages.
 Clusters of sky-high bamboo-like "dry grass" that makes excellent fuel.
-    - West:
+    - West: Mirages?
+Constant fires?
+Oceans made from glass?
+Hanging gardens?
+  - Four gods:
+    - Branching creation: bountiful, many-from-one.
+Cicada whose exuvia embody one trait and continue living.
+    - Enduring creation: languid, perfection-from-mortality.
+Scorpion whose venom grants paralyzed eternal life and continually stings itself.
+    - Merging creation: harmonious, one-from-many.
+Termite mound made of termites bonded to one another.
+    - Detroying creation: wild, rebirth-from-death.
+Burying beetle that inters itself and is reborn from the tomb.

 ## Resource Subcategories:
   - Sand